yeoman/yeoman.io/app/learning/index.md

 $ grunt
 ```

-These commands can be used together with the yo binary for a seamless development workflow:
+These commands can be used together with the yo CLI for a seamless development workflow:

 ```sh
 yo webapp